DevNinja272/CS361-Assignment-1/README.txt

 [Program 1]
 [Description]
-There are 8 java files: We used Extreme Programming and pair programming that we learned in SWE.
-Jin drove the most of the code, while Jesse instructed him on what to write.
-Afterwards, Jesse took over and cleaned up, debugged all of the code.
-Jin then made test cases for our code.
-To our program, "javac *.java".
-To run our program, you need to use "java SecureSystem instructionList".
+There are 8 java files: We used the pair-programming methodology from "Extreme Programming Installed" (see https://books.google.com/books?id=5ZuPjdO8LLoC&printsec=frontcover&dq=Extreme+Programming+Explained&hl=en&sa=X&ved=0ahUKEwjq1eyqmYfSAhWEKiYKHQpuAVEQ6wEINDAE#v=onepage&q=Extreme%20Programming%20Explained&f=false and https://www.cs.utexas.edu/users/downing/papers/Pair.Programming.2000.pdf) that we learned in CS373: Software Engineering with Glenn Downing and Fares Fraij.
+Jinwook Kim drove the most of the code, while Jesse Wright oversaw overall design and architecture.
+Afterwards, Wright took over and cleaned up and debugged teh final code.
+Kim then made test cases for the code.
+To compile our program, use the command "javac *.java" as specified in the specifications.
+To run the program, use "java SecureSystem instructionList" as specified in the specifications.

+[Finish]
+We finished all of the requirements for this program (as best we could understand the requirements in the specifications).

 [Test Cases]
 [Input of test 1]